 - Assisting a records company with diagnosing and responding to a potential data breach

-In addition to his interests in intellectual property and technology, Kyle works as a facilitator and has written and taught on the subjects of negotiation and conflict resolution.
-Kyle is a Lecturer on Law at Harvard Law School, where he teaches a course on negotiation in the spring, and he is a member of the faculty of the Harvard Negotiation Institute, where he co-teaches a week-long course on negotiation to mid-career professionals, and is a past Lecturer on Law on negotiation at Harvard Law School.
+In addition to his interests in intellectual property and technology, Kyle is an author and educator.
+Kyle will be teaching a course on multiparty negotiation, group decision making, and teams at Georgetown Law, is a member of the faculty of the Harvard Negotiation Institute, where he co-teaches a weeklong course on negotiation to mid-career professionals, and is a past Lecturer on Law on negotiation at Harvard Law School.

 In his free time, Kyle enjoys photography, swing dancing, and spending time with his wife and twin daughters.